riceissa/breathing/index.md

 -->

 [TODO: fill out this section.
 It should be about how to use the capnometer well. maybe include my list of "things to try on the capnometer". talk about what the ideal breathing curve should look like.]

+Given how expensive capnometers are (and potentially difficult to access as well, if you don't happen to have anyone near you who can rent them out), you might think they are not worth it.
+I think it's fine to be skeptical of them.
+I personally made _some_ substantial progress without a capnometer, but then 1--2 months after switching to nasal breathing I hit a plateau where I was still having significant shortness of breath while talking (and okay levels of shortness of breath while just sitting quietly).
+It was only after getting access to a capnometer that I had a second big shift in my breathing.
+See the section [The unreasonable effectiveness of capnometers] for more about why I think they are useful.
+But also, definitely try fixing your breathing without a capnometer first, and just see how far you can get! (reminder that i don't sell or rent out capnometers, so i don't benefit either way from your decision.)

+## The unreasonable effectiveness of capnometers

+One might naively expect that capnometers would be useless, since they don't actually _do_ anything to your breathing.
+All of the breathing changes you make are ones you make yourself, and the capnometer just tells you what your CO~2~ levels are without affecting them.
+One might thus conclude that capnometers are useless.
+I don't have a great reply to this -- in fact, some people seem to get better just by doing Buteyko breathing "blind" (i.e., without seeing their breathing curve using a capnometer).
+So clearly it _is_ possible to do the same things without a capnometer.
+(Even Peter Litchfield admits this to some extent.[^capnocourse]) But in my case, it was only after I got a capnometer that I saw rapid progress.
+Here I will try to build a model of _why_ having a capnometer is so useful.

+[^capnocourse]: From @capnolearningcourse:

+    > You may be wondering, "can I benefit from the course without using technology?"
+The answer, of course, is a resounding YES.
+The ultimate objective of breathing behavior analysis work is NOT about learning to use technology for manipulating breathing with physical techniques, i.e., an outside-in paradigm, but rather it is about learning new breathing habits that automatically optimize respiration, that is, aligning breathing with respiration based on the principles of self-regulation, an inside-out paradigm.
+The CapnoTrainer GO technology is a powerful tool for making this transition from an outside-in to an inside-out paradigm, that is, for identifying existing habits and learning new ones.

+My model of why capnometers are so "unreasonably effective" is basically that with Buteyko breathing, part of the problem is that even if you make progress, you can never know if you're pushing so hard that you've overshot your CO~2~ and are now having too much CO2.
+You can't really avoid this problem because both too low CO~2~ and too high CO~2~ feel pretty much exactly the same -- air hunger.
+So a capnometer is what actually lets you know for sure whether you are undershooting, just right, or overshooting.

+It's just super helpful to _see_ what your breath looks like.
+Buteyko breathing can feel _scary_ because you don't know if you're going too hard and might be harming yourself.
+Hooking yourself up to a capnometer tells you whether your CO~2~ levels are normal.

+one of the things i'm still trying to figure out is, supposedly Konstantin Buteyko originally had various machines to measure CO~2~ or whatever, but then they were destroyed, so then he was forced to come up with the Control Pause as the sort of replacement metric. but what i'm wondering is, what did his machines measure? was it just end-tidal CO~2~? and if so, then what did he do after people reached a normal 40\ mmHg of pCO~2~? was that the end of treatment? or did he try to push the CO~2~ even higher?

 # Posture